 Saying that Australian exporters of the commodities stated above must fill in the EX26 Export Registration Form which includes the following information:

 Noticeably, not all goods are allowed for export from Australia.
-The Department of Home Affairs must clear your products, and those that belong to categories stated in the list of prohibited items (can be found on official website of Australian Border Force (ABF)) will be denied from international trading.
+The Department of Home Affairs must clear your products, and those that belong to categories stated in the list of prohibited items (can be found on the official website of the Australian Border Force (ABF)) will be denied from international trading.

 An Australian trading firm is required to submit a customs import declaration within 30 days from the date of the actual import.
 This document can be submitted via an electronic system known as VNACCS/VCIS (Vietnam Automated Cargo and Port Consolidated System/Vietnam Customs Information System).

-This system also enables importers to submit further required documents such as inspection reports, a commercial invoice, a certificate of origin and value declarations of goods.
+This system also enables importers to submit further required documents such as inspection reports, a commercial invoice, a certificate of origin, and value declarations of goods.